The Best Sports Betting Movies

 Excited and tense couple sitting on couch at home watching a sports event on TV.

-Eight Men Out is based on the real-life events of the 1919 Black Sox Scandal in which a gambling syndicate was rumored to have bribed eight members of the Chicago White Sox to lose the MLB World Series against the Cincinnati Reds.
+Eight Men Out is based on the real-life events of the 1919 Black Sox Scandal, in which a gambling syndicate was said to have bribed eight members of the Chicago White Sox to lose the MLB World Series against the Cincinnati Reds.

-The film was wildly popular among critics and viewers alike as it explored the events of the scandal and trials of the people involved.
-Viewers can expect excellent production, an accurate portrayal of the era and some quality sports betting action.
+The film was widely popular among both critics and viewers alike, and explored the events of the scandal and trials of the people involved.
+Viewers can expect excellent production and an accurate portrayal of the era, along with some quality sports betting action.

 Let It Ride (1989)

-Horse racing fans, this one’s for you!
-Let It Ride is a slightly cheesy but very entertaining comedy.
-While many movies about gambling are really gambling addiction movies that portray punters as reckless and explore the dangerous side of the popular pastime, this light-hearted film takes a look at the positive side of things, the victory and excitement of horse racing.
+Horse-racing fans, this one’s for you!
+Let It Ride is another slightly cheesy, but very entertaining comedy.
+While many movies about gambling and betting on sports portray punters as reckless and explore the dangerous sides of gambling, this light-hearted film takes a look at the victory and excitement of horse racing.

 Let It Ride stars Richard Dreyfuss as Jay Trotter, a taxi driver who has the greatest day of his life when he ends up winning big after a tip on the horse races.
 And once he starts winning, he just doesn’t stop.
-For a feel-good trip to the racing tracks, this is the one.
+For a feel-good trip to the racing tracks, this movie’s for you.

 Diggstown (1992)

 For those who enjoy the suspense of boxing, Diggstown (also known as Midnight Sting) offers just that, along with some class-A comedy.
-This 1990s classic has developed a cult following because of its epic one-liners, strange twists and unexpected ending – no spoiler alert required, we wouldn’t dare!
+This 1990s classic has developed a cult following, with its epic one-liners, strange twists and unexpected ending (no spoiler alert required – we wouldn’t dare.)

-Meet smooth-talking con man Gabriel Caine (James Woods) who’s fresh out of prison and ready for his next gig.
-Caine teams up with Fitz and the two travel to the boxing-obsessed city of Diggstown.
-The two bet John Gillon – a former boxing champ who owns most of Diggstown – that they “know a guy” who can knock out 10 Diggstown men within 24 hours … and so the grift and chaos begin.
+Meet smooth-talking con man Gabriel Caine (played by James Woods,) who’s fresh out of prison and ready for his next gig.
+Caine teams up with someone called Fitz and the two travel to Diggstown, a boxing-obsessed city.
+The two bet John Gillon, a former boxing champ who owns most of Diggstown, that they know a guy who can knock out 10 Diggstown men within 24 hours… and the grift and chaos ensues.

 For some unforgettable characters and acting to match, be sure to swing down to Diggstown.